Padmalochansahuu/TrackClient/README.md

 # 📱 Flutter CRM Assignment

 A mobile CRM tool built with Flutter for Max Mobility.
-This app allows users to manage customers locally, capturing their information, location, and viewing them via embedded Google Maps.
+This app allows users to manage customers locally, capturing their information, location.

 ---